Overdose deaths spike in the northern Shenandoah Valley amid pandemic

 At this point in 2019, there had been 14 deaths and 44 injuries, according to the Northwest Virginia Regional Drug and Gang Task Force.

 Treatment experts believe isolation, stress, financial worries, and the cancellation of some support group meetings due to the COVID-19 pandemic are likely contributing to an increase in substance use and abuse.

-Governor Ralph Northam has touched on the mental health toll in several of his COVID-19 briefings, saying treatment is necessary now more than ever, with research showing that some of the people at risk of feeling the most stress in a crisis include children, teens, health care workers, and those with existing substance abuse disorders.
+, saying treatment is necessary now more than ever, with research showing that some of the people at risk of feeling the most stress in a crisis include children, teens, health care workers, and those with existing substance abuse disorders.

 But help is still available to those who need it during this pandemic.

 The Northern Shenandoah Valley Substance Abuse Coalition says it's important for anyone in recovery from a substance use disorder to create plans to protect their recover throughout this pandemic.